partouf/open-gender/readme.md

 ### Pronoun

-1  he/him
+1 he/him/his

-2  she/her
+2 she/her/hers

-3  they/them
+3 they/them/their

+4 use name only

 ### Titles - Enum